csongorb/growingstuff/process/dialogue.md

 So yes let's explore?
 Feels like a nice direction to me.
 My work is ultimately so driven by *writing* that "books" makes a lot of sense to me.

 And merch.
 I'm so into the idea of "merch" these says.
 I wear this sweatshirt from Lilith Zone's online store, it's got a texture of *Crypt Underworld* on it.
 I aspire to have such a great thing emerge from one of my games (my wife Rilla's been designing a t-shirt based on *It is as if you were doing Paperwork*).
 I connect merch strongly with bands and how much I wish being a game dev was more like being in a band?

+## 2025-02-18 Pippin: 💪

+Dropping by to say... well I'm making a bunch of progress in the Phone game which has felt good.
+Feel more and more like I understand its identity and it will clearly be ready before AMAZE which means I'll hopefully be working on one of the next iterations like Computer or the Suite?
+There's no shortage of games to plug away at between now and then so I'm confident there will be some cause for me to be The Designer Is Present-ing.